Patient Blog

-7 Weeks Pregnant Ultrasound: What to Know Before Your Appointment
+7 Weeks Pregnant: What to Know Before Your Ultrasound

 7 weeks pregnant ultrasound image of embryo

-Early pregnancy can be a mixed bag of emotions.
-And you may have a lot of questions about what comes next in these early weeks of pregnancy.
+For some pregnant patients, their first ultrasound may be scheduled as early as 7 weeks gestation.
+You may have a lot of questions about what comes next in these early weeks of pregnancy.
 Ultrasounds play a vital role in helping you and your healthcare team determine pregnancy viability and how far along you really are.
+This overview will explain what a 7 week ultrasound will show, what to expect during the appointment and offer tips for preparation.

 At 7 weeks, an ultrasound can tell your practitioner key information about how your baby is growing and how your body is responding.
 This is also the first chance you’ll have to see an image of the tiny embryo growing inside you.
 The embryo will not be classified as a fetus until after week 8, according to the American College of Obstetricians and Gynecologists.